Photo (source): The “Old Main” building of the hospital served as the Men’s Department.

 Photo (source): 1931 aerial photo from the south looking north.
 Notice the two large staggered Kirkbride Plan buildings.

 With the construction of other mental health facilities the official hospital name changed around 1889 to Central Indiana State Hospital for the Insane to reflect its geographic location in relation to the others.
 This period is marked by positive change brought about by Superintendent George Edenharter.
 One of the first pathology laboratories in the nation opened under his leadership in 1896.
 This state of the art teaching and research facility included a lecture amphitheater, autopsy room, photography room, library, anatomical museum, and research laboratories.

 Criminology also made significant strides at the hospital under the direction of Dr. Max Bahr.
 Bahr’s research focused on the link between crime and mental illness.
+You can hop over to here to get in contact with the best legal firm.
 He developed some of the first forensic psychiatry courses for American lawyers.
 During his tenure the name of the hospital changed to Central State Hospital (CSH) in 1926.